conda/conda/docs/source/index.rst

 versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-Conda is included in Anaconda and Miniconda.
-It is also available on pypi (although that approach may not be as up-to-date).
-Conda also comes in the Continuum subscriptions of Anaconda: Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise.
+Conda is included in Miniconda, Anaconda, and the Continuum subscriptions of Anaconda.
+It is also available on pypi, although that approach may not be as up-to-date.

 * Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
 Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with the “conda install” command.
 * Anaconda includes conda, conda-build, Python, and over 150 automatically installed scientific packages and their dependencies.
 As with Miniconda, over 250 additional scientific packages can be installed individually with the “conda install” command.
+* Conda is also included in the Continuum Analytics `subscriptions <https://www.continuum.io/anaconda-subscriptions>`_ of
+  Anaconda: Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise.
+These allow both system administrators and users to manage packages and environments on-site.
+Any software application stack can be managed, including Python, R, Node.js, Java, and more.
 * pip install conda uses the released version on pypi.
-This version allows you to create new conda environments using any python installation --- a new version of Python will then be installed into those environments.
+This version allows you to create new conda environments using any python installation, and a new version of Python will then be installed into those environments.
 These environments are still considered "Anaconda installations."
-* Anaconda Pro, Anaconda Workgroup and Anaconda Enterprise allow both system administrators and users to manage packages and environments on-site.
-Any software application stack can be managed, including Python, R, Node.js, Java, and more.
-These subscriptions are sold by Continuum Analytics.

 The `conda` command is the primary interface for managing `Anaconda
 <http://docs.continuum.io/anaconda/index.html>`_ installations.
 It can query